AtulSinghArora/QR/QIP2019_WCF/README.md

   [A New Protocol and Lower Bounds for Quantum Coin Flipping](https://arxiv.org/abs/quant-ph/0204022) (2002 in [J. Comp. & Sys.
 Sc.](https://www.sciencedirect.com/science/article/pii/S0022000003001417))

 ## Contact
-At the time of writing, all of us were affiliated with the Université libre de Bruxelles (ULB).
+All of us were affiliated with the Université libre de Bruxelles (ULB) when contributions were made to the work.
 Our group [QuIC website](http://quic.ulb.ac.be) may be of interest.
 Our contact information
 - [Atul Singh Arora](https://atulsingharora.github.io)
 	- aarora@ulb.ac.be, atul.singh.arora@gmail.com
 - Jérémie Roland